yarcowang/node-diff/README.md

 Simple Diff Utilities
 =====================
-This is a diff utility function to do simple diff for text.
+This is a simple line diff utility function to do simple diff for text.
 Both for client end and server end(node.js).

 **This project is licensed under BSD/GPL**